ROXER94/Project-Euler/622/README.md

 From [Project Euler: Problem 622](https://projecteuler.net/problem=622)

-Calculates the sum of all values of n that satisfy s(n)=60
+Calculates the sum of all values of n that satisfy s(n) = 60